-- Search graduate school websites for specific requirements for admission and deadlines. - Study and take the appropriate exam for the discipline (GRE, LSAT, MCAT, etc.). - Identify a professor in your major for mentoring and advising assistance. - Register with the pre-professional office at usm.edu/artssciences/preprofessional.php. - Determine if interviews are required for the program of interest and seek preparation assistance from Career Services or preprofessional advisors. - Write your personal statement, if required, and have it reviewed by Writing Center staff or a faculty mentor.
+Search graduate school websites for specific requirements for admission and deadlines.

+- Determine if interviews are required for the program of interest and seek preparation assistance from Career Services or preprofessional advisors. - Write your personal statement, if required, and have it reviewed by Writing Center staff or a faculty mentor.